//this is the mailchimp popup form //ShareThis code for sharing images

 Statistics show that 38% of workers want to open up better lines of company communication with executive-level staff.

-Employees are engaged with their work if they feel connected to the organization.
-An internal team collaboration tool where employees can interact on projects or connect with their coworkers is essential for keeping open lines of communication, especially for remote teams.
+Employees are engaged when they feel connected to their organization.
+An internal collaboration tool that allows employees to work on projects together or interact with colleagues is crucial for maintaining open communication.
+This approach is especially effective in engaging remote workers.

 At SSR, we use a Slack channel for internal communication where we share information about our life events, our work, and any random topic worth sharing (even if it’s just for a laugh).
 This helps the team connect and makes work more fun.